Nuria's site: Bio - Research - Teaching - Admin

 Study visits at the universities of Leuven, Helsinki, Liverpool, Philadelphia, Sheffield, Uppsala, Zurich, amongst others.
-In 2009 I also spent two months on 'fieldwork' during which I consulted eighteenth-century grammar books in some fifteen libraries around England and Wales.
+In 2009 I spent two months on 'fieldwork' during which I consulted eighteenth-century grammar books in libraries around England and Wales.

-Talks at research seminars at Helsinki, Liverpool, Madrid, Manchester, Las Palmas de Gran Canaria, Sheffield, Vigo, Zürich.
+Talks at research seminars in Helsinki, Liverpool, Madrid, Manchester, Oslo, Las Palmas de Gran Canaria, Sheffield, Vigo, Zürich.

-Organisation of events: B-ICLCE 7, Biennial International Conference on the Linguistics of Contemporary English (Vigo, 2017); SELIM 28, annual conference of the Spanish Society for Medieval English Language and Literature (Vigo, 2016); Englishes today: Theoretical and methodological issues (Vigo, 2013); ARCHER Symposium (Manchester, 2012); Syntax Past and Present (Manchester, 2010); 11th Triangle Colloquium (Manchester, 2010); 9th Triangle Colloquium (Manchester, 2008); Directions in English Language Studies (DELS, Manchester, 2006); Workshop on Diachronic and Synchronic Corpus Linguistics (2005).
+Organisation of events: VI Conference on Prescriptivism (Vigo, 2021), B-ICLCE 7, Biennial International Conference on the Linguistics of Contemporary English (Vigo, 2017); SELIM 28, annual conference of the Spanish Society for Medieval English Language and Literature (Vigo, 2016); Englishes today: Theoretical and methodological issues (Vigo, 2013); ARCHER Symposium (Manchester, 2012); Syntax Past and Present (Manchester, 2010); 11th Triangle Colloquium (Manchester, 2010); 9th Triangle Colloquium (Manchester, 2008); Directions in English Language Studies (DELS, Manchester, 2006); Workshop on Diachronic and Synchronic Corpus Linguistics (2005).
 I ran the Langwidge Sandwidge research seminar on English Language and Linguistics at Manchester from 2006 to 2011.

 I am currently supervising the following PhD students:

 - Noelia Castro-Chao, University of Santiago de Compostela.
 Provisional title: Changes in argument structure: The impersonal construction in Middle English and Early Modern English.
-(February 2016-, with Prof. Teresa Fanego).
+(Since February 2016, with Prof. Teresa Fanego).

 - Sara Albán-Barcia, University of Vigo.
 Provisional title: Language variation in Middle English manuscripts: the case study of Richard Rolle of Hampole.
-(October 2016-, with Dolores González-Álvarez)
+(Since October 2016, with Jacob Thaise, University of Oslo)

 - Celia Veiga-Pérez, University of Vigo.
 Provisional title: The role of the year-abroad studies in second language acquisition: the development of oral skills in Spanish university students of English.
-(October 2016-, with María del Pilar García Mayo, University of the Basque Country)
+(Since October 2016, with María del Pilar García Mayo, University of the Basque Country)

 - Carla Seabra-Dacosta, University of Vigo.
 Provisional title: Epistolary writing in Late Modern English - The case study of the Hamilton Papers.
-(October 2017-)
+(Since October 2017, currently interrupted)